 OFFICIAL SHOOTOUT RULES and SUBMISSION REQUIREMENTS IN DETAIL (a.k.a. the Legalese Version)

 - Competition Period: “The 72 Hour Film Shootout” (the “Competition” or the “Shootout”) commences with the announcement of the contest theme at approximately 8:00 p.m.
 (EST) on the first Thursday of June and ends at 8:00 p.m.
 (EST) on the following Sunday.
 The participating group (“Team” or “Entrant”) must complete its film/video work (“Team Film”) and have it uploaded by 8pm EST on that Sunday.
 All teams must send their submissions via online submission to the Film Lab at Shootout@film-lab.org (using a PRIVATE HD download link (via Vimeo, wetransfer or similar service).
 The vimeo or other online submission should include the team name, team captain’s name, film title, and TRT.
 Shootout entries made publicly available will be AUTOMATICALLY disqualified without notice and no refund will be issued).
-It is highly recommended to send a hard copy back up submission.
+It is recommended, but not required, to send a hard copy back up submission.
 Hard copy submissions (flash drive preferred but DVD also accepted) may be made by mail carrier (USPS, UPS, FedEX, DHL, Airborne delivered packages are the only ones that will be accepted if no online entry is made) to: 72 Hour Film Shootout, c/o Asian American Arts Alliance, Attn: 72 Hour Shootout, c/o AAARI-CUNY, 25 W. 43 Street, 10th floor, NYC 10036 (“Entry Address”) by 12pm noon (EDT) on Monday (to allow for the fact no mail can be sent on Sunday).
 Online submissions must arrive by 8pm EST and hard copies will not be accepted unless the electronic submission was timely received.
 NO DROP-OFFS (including messenger service) WILL BE ACCEPTED.
 Only works that are received by the above deadline via the aforementioned official online submission or mail carriers will be admitted into the Competition.